bird-house/finch/docs/source/installation.rst

   $ make stop

-Run finch as Docker container
+Run Finch as Docker container
 -----------------------------

-You can also run finch as a Docker container.
+You can also run Finch as a Docker container.

 .. warning::

   TODO: Describe Docker container support.

-Use Ansible to deploy finch on your System
+Use Ansible to deploy Finch on your System
 ------------------------------------------

-Use the `Ansible playbook`_ for PyWPS to deploy finch on your system.
+Use the `Ansible playbook`_ for PyWPS to deploy Finch on your system.

 .. _Ansible playbook: http://ansible-wps-playbook.readthedocs.io/en/latest/index.html